 The DB is one of three Super Quattros on twin axles in Swift Group’s Sprite range.
 The FB and DB are six berths, while the EB is a four-berth.

-It’s one of the cheapest eight-foot wide vans on the UK market – that is before you add the front panoramic window (£365), AL-KO ATC trailer stability control (£349) and the Diamond Pack (£610), and you will want this because it includes an AKS3004 hitch stabiliser, a microwave, door flyscreen, alloys and a stereo.
-You might also want to buy a motor mover for fine tuning placement on site, on your drive or in storage.
+On its release, it was one of the cheapest eight-foot wide vans on the UK market – that is before you add the front panoramic window (£365), AL-KO ATC trailer stability control (£349) and the Diamond Pack (£610), and you will want this because it includes an AKS3004 hitch stabiliser, a microwave, door flyscreen, alloys and a stereo.

 Both six-berths have a U-shaped dinette at the centre of the van, which should seat four for dining, and gives you the option of leaving the front lounge made up as a double bed should you want to.
 The DB also has a small seating area at the rear, between the bunk beds and the good-sized offside corner washroom.